"You mean more than any earthly thing...won't you rain on me again..."

 2 spin speed combinations

-Spin Only Option spin-dries wet clothes like beach towels and swimsuits
+Spin Only Option spin-dries wet clothes like beach

 Quiet By Design sound insulation"